samwhittle/markdown-cv/index.md

 ## Invited talks

 `2021`
-Invited international speaker, New Zealand Rheumatology Association Annual Scientific Meeting, Dunedin NZ, August 2021
+Invited international speaker, New Zealand Rheumatology Association Annual Scientific Meeting, Dunedin NZ, August 2021:
+  1. "DMARD tapering in inflammatory arthritis: recommendations and realities"
+  2. "Fibromyalgia: a survival guide for clinicians"
+  3. "On building a living evidence ecosystem in musculoskeletal disease"

 _An Australian living guideline for the pharmacological management of inflammatory arthritis_, Cabrini Research Sessions, 12th May 2021